 Location: Kerry, Ireland

 This ivy-clad abandoned castle near the water’s edge in County Kerry was built around the 16th century.
 The stone walls are the only things from it that have endured the sands of time.
 The edifice was severely damaged in the mid-1600s when Oliver Cromwell’s troops attacked it with cannon fire; local farmers subsequently took some stones for their own building projects.
-If you’ve always wanted to be treated like royalty, check out these fairy-tale Irish castles you can actually stay in.
+Here are pictures of abandoned car dealerships that will spook you, too.